 The Company has made accruals or distributions of S Corporation earnings, accounted for as additional compensation expense, to its stockholders.
 Such accruals and distributions aggregated \$1.3 million and \$12.1 million for the years ended December 31, 1996 and 1997, respectively.
-Subsequent to December 31, 1997, the Company expects to declare a dividend to its stockholders representing cumulative undistributed S Corporation earnings through the date of the closing of the Offering (at which time the Company's election to be treated as an S Corporation will terminate).
-At December 31, 1997, the amount of such cumulative undistributed S Corporation earnings was approximately \$33 million.
+On February 27, 1998, the Company declared a dividend of \$2.80 per share (approximately \$33.0 million in the aggregate) to its stockholders representing cumulative undistributed S Corporation earnings through the date of the closing of the Offering (at which time the Company's election to be treated as an S Corporation will terminate).
 The Company expects to pay the dividend from the net proceeds of the Offering.
 See "Use of Proceeds" and Note 12 to the Financial Statements.